The Complete Guide to Using Compression Correctly in Your Mixes

 And yes, you could even use it instead of a compressor.
 It just takes more time and effort.

-EQ and compression are you best friends for making better sounding mixes.
+EQ and compression are your best friends for making better sounding mixes.
 They go hand in hand to create separation between your instruments and punchy and tight dynamics in your tracks.

 Make Your Mixes Sound Great, Even if You Don’t Have a Pro Studio

-The next step you should take is to grab my 7-step process to get your songs to sound awesome on any speaker without needing to buy any more gear.
+The next step you should take if you aren’t on the email list already, is to grab my Mix Finisher Cheatsheet to get your songs to sound awesome on any speaker without needing to buy any more gear.